-I grew up in the Eastern Cape, in Port Elizabeth, a place of great disparities in the 50s and 60s.
-I was let loose on Cape Town in the 70’s and then found myself in the evocative, inimitable Johannesburg of the 1980’s.
-Many rites of passage later and many years of studying, working and travelling later, I am back in the Cape at the edge of the world.
-There are multiple narratives in my life; I live as a teacher, artist, zen coach in training and mother but sometimes things overlap a bit chaotically, creating a palimpsest of images: heroes, villains, wind and sea all jostle for centre stage.
-Sometimes for my sanity, I just garden or walk my dog on the beach.
-Other times, I paint very intensely or just curate the furniture in my house.
+I grew up in the Eastern Cape, in Port Elizabeth, a place of great disparities in the 50s and 60s, then unleashed myself onto Cape Town in the 70’s.
+Later I found myself in the evocative, inimitable Johannesburg of the 1980’s.
+After many rites of passage and a number of years of studying, working and travelling , I am back in the Cape at the edge of the world.
+There are multiple narratives in my life; I live as a teacher, artist, zen coach in training and mother but sometimes things overlap, creating a palimpsest of images: heroes, villains, wind and sea all jostle for centre stage.
+Sometimes, though, I just garden or walk my dog on the beach.
+Other times, I paint a bit or just curate the furniture in my house.

 THE SOUL SHOULD ALWAYS STAND AJAR - EMILY DICKINSON